hyunjoonbok/Python-Projects/README.md

 ## Motivation

-This repository was origianlly to have a record of project progress and my own learning process, but I found that it would be helpful to who wants to improve data-science skills to next-level, as it contains a numerious real-life data science example and notebooks created by [@hyunjoonbok](https://www.linkedin.com/in/hyunjoonbok/) and codes borrowed from authors who produced state-of-the-art results.
+This repository was originally to have a record of personal project progress and my own learning process, but I found that potential data professionals would beneift from the collection of materials, as it contains a numerious real-life data science example and notebooks created by [@hyunjoonbok](https://www.linkedin.com/in/hyunjoonbok/).

 As Python is nowadays a go-to for Data-Science.
 I have managed to use the best out of Python to use its full functionality for not only simple EDA, but building a complex ML/DL models.